Murder by Night

-Murder by Night is a 1989 American made-for-television directed by Paul Lynch and starring Robert Urich.
+Murder by Night is a 1989 American made-for-television film directed by Paul Lynch and starring Robert Urich.
 The film's story is about a man with amnesia who is found at the scene of a murder.
 The film aired on USA Network.

 Background

 Alan B. McElroy wrote the script of the film, which was shot in Toronto.
 An Associated Press article that appeared in the Orlando Sentinelwrote that the film was "part of a package of 24 original motion pictures for USA World Premiere Movie on the cable channel."

 Plot

 Allan Strong is out jogging one evening when he sees a brutal attack of a woman by a hammer-wielding serial killer.
 As the woman tries to escape in her car, she crashes into a construction site, and her car explodes.
 The murder is the third in a series of brutal slayings by the serial killer.
 The explosion knocks Strong, a wealthy and reclusive restaurant owner, unconscious, and he develops amnesia.
 As the only witness to the murder, Strong is a person of interest to police investigators.
 Police psychologist Karen Hicks works with Strong to try to regain his memory, while police detective Lt.
 Carl Madsen, who is Hicks' ex-husband, disbelieves that Strong is suffering from amnesia.
 As the movie progresses, Urich starts to wonder if he is the serial killer.